kelvinyelyen/algorithm-sandbox/README.md

 ## Contributing

 While this repository primarily serves as my personal learning space, I welcome contributions from fellow professionals who share a passion for algorithms and computational thinking.
-If you have insights, optimizations, or new algorithms to share, please feel free to open an issue or submit a pull request.
+If you have insights, optimizations, new algorithms to share, or even better explanations, please feel free to open an issue or submit a pull request.